MegrajChauhan/Merry/README.md

 # Run Tests:
 Goto **_example/run_** to look at example programs involving the assembly language.
 The syntax is inspired by x86_64 Nasm assembly which should be well knowm.

+# Note:
+Previously when we had a simpler input file format, we used the Zeta assembler as our assembler to assemble the programs but now it will not suffice.
+We have a more complicated input file format now.
+This format requires new, more complex and complicated assembler which is not possible yet as I still have much new to add.
+So if you would like to implement an assembler on your own, please contact me via our patreon.
+I will then provide a complete description of Merry's ISA and input file format.

+**_NOTE_**: _test.t and output.bin are one of the tests of the newer file format.
+You can compile the VM and then run output.bin to see what happens._
+**_NOTE_**: _The new format is still fully untested.
+Manual testing with handwritten binary programs will be bothersome but I have no choice and testing will take time._

+# What to expect?
+Given the current development efforts, we can expect debugger support, networking support, a more robust error handling, maybe a dynamic library loader for Merry binaries, core dumps, and many more.